UUinc/GestionDeStock-PFA/README.md

 2. Install Python 3.10 or higher version from
 <a href="https://www.python.org/downloads/" target="_new">https://www.python.org/downloads/</a>
-3. Install the following Python packages: tkinter, mysql-connector-python.
+3. Install the following Python packages: tkinter, pymysql.
 You can install them using pip or conda package managers.
 For example, in pip, you can run the following
     command:

 ```
-pip install tkinter mysql-connector-python
+pip install tkinter pymysql
 ```

 4. Create a MySQL database, and import the `database.sql` file from the